-Jeff Kasper is an interdisciplinary artist, writer, organizer, educator, and designer.
-His creative research focuses on art and design as social practice.
-He designs pathways for a trauma-informed culture shift, prototyping conflict transformation, platforms for collaboration, and peer support processes through objects, tools, social spaces, and workshops.
+Jeff Kasper is an interdisciplinary artist, writer, and educator, with a background in arts organizing and design facilitation for community engagement.
+His scholarship and creative work focuses on visual art and graphic design as social practice.
+He prototypes pathways for dialogue and conflict transformation, platforms for collaboration, and peer support processes through objects, tools, social spaces, and workshops, grounded in trauma-sensitive culture.

-Kasper has chaired and presented his research at numerous conferences and professional forums including College Art Assocation (CAA), Foundations in Art: Theory and Education (FATE), Interaction Design and Children Conference at Sesame Workshop and New York Hall of Science, "Teaching Social Practice" at UMass Dartmouth, MoMA Department of Education "Prime Time Exchange", AIGA Phoenix Design Week, and the Art Directors Club.
+Kasper has chaired and presented his research at numerous conferences and professional forums including College Art Assocation (CAA), Foundations in Art: Theory and Education (FATE), Interaction Design and Children Conference at Parsons School of Design, Sesame Place Workshop and New York Hall of Science, "Teaching Social Practice" at UMass Dartmouth, MoMA Department of Education "Prime Time Exchange", AIGA Phoenix Design Week, and the Art Directors Club.

-He is currently completing a reader on William Morris and social justice (2022); a monograph workbook (2023); and a textbook on trauma-sensitivity in art and design-based learning.
-(2024)
+He is currently co-developing a design reader with Sben Korsh on William Morris and social justice (2022); a monograph workbook (2023); and a textbook on trauma-sensitivity in art and design-based learning and collaboration.
+(2025)

-Art & Social Engagement; Collaborative Design; Visual Communications; Proxemics; Design Education; Trauma-informed Pedagogy for College Art Teaching & Learning; Disability Culture; Public Pedagogy; Social Ecology; Community-driven Sustainable Design; Subtractive Digital Fabrication
+Art and Social Engagement; Participatory and Community-engaged Design; Visual Communications; Proxemics; Design Education; Trauma-informed Pedagogy for Arts-based Teaching & Learning; Disability Culture; Public Pedagogy; Social Ecology; Sustainable Design Studies; Subtractive Digital Fabrication; Graphic Print Production

 Kasper, J. (2021) Practicing Distance.
 Brooklyn: The Operating System (forthcoming)